lucidBrot/Brotkeys.js/README.md

 * listen for specific words
 * set a character that has to preceed any input
 * be informed on start and end of user input, or at every character
+* automatically generate an "open link" action for every anchor tag

 ## Usage